zh-song/Video-person-reid-Paper/README.md

-# Video based person Re-id paper with code
+# Video-based Person Re-id Paper with code
 Some projects about video person re-identification

 ## RNN/LSTM